Smart3990/Kiyumart/replit.md

 ### Database Schema Design

-The database schema includes tables for Users (with role-specific fields), Products (with seller association and inventory), Orders (with status tracking and delivery details), Delivery Zones, Chat Messages, Transactions, and Platform Settings for dynamic configuration.
+The database schema includes tables for Users (with role-specific fields), Products (with seller association and inventory), Orders (with status tracking and delivery details), Reviews (with product ratings and user comments), Delivery Zones, Chat Messages, Transactions, and Platform Settings for dynamic configuration.
 It also includes a `delivery_tracking` table for geolocation data and extensions to the `orders` table for delivery coordinates.

 ## External Dependencies